Geta/SEO.Sitemaps/README.md

 Search engine sitemaps.xml for EPiServer CMS

-## About
+## Description
 This tool allows you to generate xml sitemaps for search engines to better index your EPiServer sites.
-Although there are several EPiServer sitemap tools available like [SearchEngineSitemaps] (https://www.coderesort.com/p/epicode/wiki/SearchEngineSitemaps) and [EPiSiteMap](http://episitemap.codeplex.com/) which have inspired this project this tool gives you some additional specific features:
+Although there are several EPiServer sitemap tools available like [SearchEngineSitemaps] (https://www.coderesort.com/p/epicode/wiki/SearchEngineSitemaps) and [EPiSiteMap](http://episitemap.codeplex.com/) which have inspired this project this tool gives you some additional specific features.

+## Features
 * sitemap generation as a scheduled job
 * filtering pages by virtual directories
 * ability to include pages that are in a different branch than the one of the start page
 * ability to generate sitemaps for mobile pages
-It also supports multi-site and multi-language environments.
+* it also supports multi-site and multi-language environments

 ## Latest release
 The latest version is available on the EPiServer NuGet feed.
 You can find it by searching the term Geta.SEO.Sitemaps.